AaronTian-stack/GolfGunsHTML/README.md

 **PERFORMANCE OF THE HTML BUILD MAY NOT BE FAST.
 WEB IS NOT INTENDED TO BE A SUPPORTED PLATFORM FOR FINAL RELEASE.**

+Source code is private, please contact me for samples.

 ## Instructions
 * ```WASD``` to move.
 * ```Left-click``` to fire a projectile from your current weapon.